 There are numerous scams presented daily to consumers so you must always exercise caution when it comes to your personal and financial information.
 The following tips may help prevent you from becoming a fraud victim.

 - Be aware of incoming e-mail or text messages that ask you to click on a link because the link may install malware that allows thieves to spy on your computer and gain access to your information.

 - Be suspicious of any e-mail or phone requests to update or verify your personal information because a legitimate organization would not solicit updates in an unsecured manner for information it already has.

 - Confirm a message is legitimate by contacting the sender (it is best to look up the sender’s contact information yourself instead of using contact information in the message);

-- Be on guard against fraudulent checks, cashier’s checks, money orders, or electronic fund transfers sent to you with requests for you to wire back part of the money;
+- Be on guard against fraudulent checks, cashier’s checks, money orders, or electronic fund transfers sent to you by unknown sources or with requests for you to wire back part of the money.

 - Be leery of any offers that pressure you to send funds quickly by wire transfer or involve another party who insists on secrecy; and